deepflowio/docs/docs/zh/02-ce-install/04-multi-k8s.md

 image:
   repository: registry.cn-beijing.aliyuncs.com/deepflow-ce/deepflow-agent
 deepflowServerNodeIPS:
+# Note: If deepflow-server uses service type is NodePort, you can fill in the host IP of the server here.
+# Note: If deepflow-server uses service type is LoadBalancer, you can fill in the VIP of LoadBalancer here.
-- 10.1.2.3  # 注: 对应 deepflow-server 集群的 NODE IP(deepflow-server service 为 NodePort)
+- 10.1.2.3  # FIXME
-- 10.4.5.6  # 注: 如果 deepflow-server 为 LoadBalancer 类型的服务, 此处可填写 LoadBalancer 的 VIP
+- 10.4.5.6  # FIXME
-clusterNAME: $CLUSTER_NAME  # 注: 此处为上面创建的 K8s cluster domain
+clusterNAME: $CLUSTER_NAME  # FIXME: Fill in the created $CLUSTER_NAME here
-deepflowK8sClusterID:       # 注: 此处为 K8s cluster domain 的 ID
+deepflowK8sClusterID:       # FIXME: Fill in the created $CLUSTER_NAME ID here EOF
-EOF

 helm repo add deepflow https://deepflow-ce.oss-cn-beijing.aliyuncs.com/chart/stable